Syl Johnson, oft-sampled R&B mainstay, dies at 85

 In addition to his daughters, survivors include three other children, Sylette DeBois, Anthony Thompson and Michelle Thompson; two sisters; and several grandchildren and great-grandchildren.
 Details of his former marriages were not immediately available.

-The music publicist Lynn Orman Weiss said in an interview that Mr. Johnson was known “for breaking down barriers and bringing people together with their music. … He delivered ‘Blues Sermons’ before performing onstage, especially in his later years. … He liked to say ‘The Blues is the root and as long as the root is alive the Blues is alive.
+The music publicist Lynn Orman Weiss said in an interview that Mr. Johnson was known “for breaking down barriers and bringing people together with their music. … He delivered ‘Blues Sermons’ before performing onstage, especially in his later years. … He liked to say ‘The blues is the root, and as long as the root is alive the Blues is alive.
 It’s the root to all popular music.’ ”